DanielKeep/tlborm/text/blk-counting.md

     () => {0usize};
     ($_head:tt $($tail:tt)*) => {1usize + count_tts!($($tail)*)};
 }
 #
 # fn main() {
 #     assert_eq!(count_tts!(0 1 2), 3);
 # }
 ```

-> **Note**: As of `rustc` 1.2, the compiler has *grevious* performance problems when large numbers of integer literals of unknown type must undergo inference.
+> **Note**: As of `rustc` 1.2, the compiler has *grievous* performance problems when large numbers of integer literals of unknown type must undergo inference.
 We are using explicitly `usize`-typed literals here to avoid that.
 >
 > If this is not suitable (such as when the type must be substitutable), you can help matters by using `as` (*e.g.* `0 as $ty`, `1 as $ty`, *etc.*).